I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Ljubljana has a small, but still very modern airport.
 Direct flights are available, for example, with Lufthansa* from Frankfurt or Munich.

-By car, it is virtually a stone’s throw from Munich or many cities in Austria to Ljubljana.
+Ljubljana is just a stone’s throw away by car from Munich or many cities in Austria.
 The travel time from Munich is about four and a half hours.
 (Attention: Tolls will be charged on the way!)

 But Ljubljana is also easy to reach by train: From Munich’s main station, for example, there is a direct connection via Salzburg, which, by the way, is also very worth seeing.
 (Maybe you want to make a stop there, too?
 Here you can find my tips for Salzburg).